SvenGroot/Ookii.BinarySize/README.md

 To automatically pick the largest unit where the value is a whole number, use "A" instead of an explicit size prefix, or use "S" to pick the largest prefix where the value is larger than 1, but may have a fractional component.
+The default format is equivalent to " AiB".

 For example, the following displays a value using several different formats: